babelouest/taliesin/docs/images/README.md

 # Taliesin screenshots

-These are some examples of what Taliesin looks like when used via its dedicated Web Application.
+These are some examples of what Taliesin looks like when used.

 ## Dashboard